anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

     - FPGA

 #### 3.4.2.1.
 Compute
-Cloud infrastructure physical Nodes
+Cloud Infrastructure physical Nodes

-The physical resources required for the cloud infrastructure are mainly based on COTS X86 hardware for control and data plane nodes.
+The physical resources required for the Cloud Infrastructure are mainly based on COTS X86 hardware for control and data plane nodes.
 HW profiles are defined in the chapters 5.3 and 5.4 of the reference model document.

 #### 3.4.2.2.
 Network